czue/pegasus-docs/deployment.md

 If you would like to deploy to a platform that's not listed here, please get in touch by emailing cory@saaspegasus.com!

-## Deploying to containers, with Docker
+## Deploying to containers with Docker

 As of version 0.10.2, Pegasus ships with [Docker support for development](/docker/).
 The Docker containers used for development can be modified to deploy to production environments